troeger/fuzzed/README.md

 # FuzzEd

 FuzzEd is an browser-based editor for drawing and analyzing dependability models.
-The currently supported model types are:
+The currently supported types are:

 * Fault Tree Diagrams
 * FuzzTree Diagrams
 * Reliability Block Diagrams
 * Data Flow Diagrams

+The editor supports the following generic features for all diagram types:

+* Organization of diagrams in projects, per user.
+* Sharing of (read-only) graphs between users of the same installation.
+We use that heavily for education scenarios.
+* Creation of diagram snapshots.
+* Full clipboard functionality inside the editor.
+* LaTEX, PDF and EPS export for some diagram types.
+* GraphML export for all diagram types.
+* Analytical and simulation-based analysis of fault tree and FuzzTree diagrams.
+* REST API for creating new diagrams with external software.

-You can try the editor at http://www.fuzzed.org.
+You can try the editor at [http://www.fuzzed.org].

 ## Installation